adam-mcdaniel-blog/adam-schoolwork.github.io-old-/README.md

 # adam-schoolwork.github.io

-This is our landing page for our ENGL360 final project.
+This is the landing page for our ENGL360 final project.

 ## Deploy